docker-mailserver/docker-mailserver/README.md

 ##### SRS_EXCLUDE_DOMAINS

   - **empty** => Envelope sender will be rewritten for all domains
-  - provide comma seperated list of domains to exclude from rewriting
+  - provide comma separated list of domains to exclude from rewriting

 ##### SRS_SECRET